Kashmiri language: Archaisms

 Kashmiri, as also the other Dardic languages, shows important divergences from the Indo-Aryan mainstream.
 One is the partial maintenance of the three sibilant consonants s ṣ ś of the Old Indo-Aryan period.
 For another example, the prefixing form of the number 'two', which is found in Sanskrit as dvi-, has developed into ba-/bi- in most other Indo-Aryan languages, but du- in Kashmiri (preserving the original dental stop d).
 Seventy-two is dusatath in Kashmiri, bahattar in Hindi-Urdu and Punjabi, and dvisaptati in Sanskrit.

 Certain features in Kashmiri even appear to stem from Indo-Aryan even predating the Vedic period.
 For instance, there was an /s/ > /h/ consonant shift in some words that had already occurred with Vedic Sanskrit (This tendency was complete in the Iranian branch of Indo-Iranian), yet is lacking in Kashmiri equivalents.
-The word rahit in Vedic Sanskrit and modern Hindi-Urdu (meaning 'excluding' or 'without') corresponds to rost in Kashmiri.
+The word rahit in Vedic Sanskrit and modern Hindi (meaning 'excluding' or 'without') corresponds to rost in Kashmiri.
 Similarly, sahit (meaning 'including' or 'with') corresponds to sost in Kashmiri.

 Writing system

 There are three orthographical systems used to write the Kashmiri language: the Perso-Arabic script, the Devanagari script and the Sharada script.
 The Roman script is also sometimes informally used to write Kashmiri, especially online.

-The Kashmiri language was traditionally written in the Sharada script after the 8th Century A.D.
-The script grew increasingly unsuitable for writing Kashmiri because it couldn't adequately represent Kashmiri peculiar sounds by the usage of its vowel signs.
-Therefore, it is not in common use today and is restricted to religious ceremonies of the Kashmiri Pandits.
+The Kashmiri language was traditionally written in the Sharada script from the 8th Century AD onwards.
+Between the 8th and the first quarter of the 20th century AD, Sharada was the primary script of inscriptional and literary production in Kashmir for Sanskrit and Kashmiri.
+With increased use of Persian script for writing Kashmiri in the 19th century AD, and the growth of other brahmic scripts such as Devanagari and Takri, the use of Sharada declined.
+The Sharada script is inadequate for writing modern Kashmiri because it lacks sufficient signs to represent Kashmiri vowels.
+Modern usage of Sharada is limited to religious ceremonies and rituals of Kashmiri Pandits, and for horoscope-writing by them.

-Today it is written in Perso-Arabic and Devanagari scripts (with some modifications).
+Today Kashmiri is primarily written in Perso-Arabic (with some modifications, such as additions of new signs to represent Kashmiri vowels).
 Among languages written in the Perso-Arabic script, Kashmiri is one of the scripts that regularly indicates all vowel sounds.

-The Perso-Arabic script is recognised as the official script of Kashmiri language by the Jammu and Kashmir government and the Jammu and Kashmir Academy of Art, Culture and Languages.